How to Properly Care For and Store Your Cowboy Hat

 Unless your hat has a flat brim, lay it crown-down on a flat surface.
 This will prevent the brim from flattening while it’s not on your head.
 Just be sure to put it up on a high surface, as we all know how much damage a curious pet can do to our favorite hat.

 If you’re traveling on a plane and don’t have a hat carrier with you, you can ask the flight attendant to store it in a safe place.
 You can also rest it on your lap for the duration of the flight.
 You should never store a loose hat in the overhead luggage compartment, as suitcases can shift and may squish it (ask us how we know).

 While at a restaurant or bar with no coat/hat check available, the best choice is to simply keep the hat on your head.
 You don’t want to put it on the floor, have it take up space on your dining table, or risk it falling off the back of your chair!

 When storing your cowboy hat for an extended period, consider investing in a mannequin head or hat cone to retain the shape.
 Ideally, you should keep your hats covered to prevent any dust accumulation over time.

 There are a couple of steps you should take to prepare certain kinds of hats for long-term storage.
-Felt hats, for example, should be brushed out gently with a soft horsehair brush to remove any dust.
+Your felt hat, for example, should be brushed out gently with a soft horsehair brush to remove any dust.
 Straw hats should be gently wiped with a damp rag prior to storage.

 If you have a cowboy hat you love, you want to properly care for and store it so it’ll last as long as possible.
 Follow this advice from Gone Country Hats, and your hats will remain in pristine condition for years to come.
 Contact us today to learn more!